 Features and Attractions

 The most easily recognized attractions of the site are the views of the gorge and bridge.
 The back deck of the center offers a two-mile view southward into the park.
 Visitors discover the striking size of the gorge with one of the world's oldest rivers at the bottom.
-A short hiking trail descends into the gorge on a wooden boardwalk.
-The boardwalk has two observation decks which offer unobstructed views of the longest steel arch span in the western hemisphere and the mile wide gorge it spans.
+A short boardwalk descends into the gorge to two observation decks which offer unobstructed views of the longest steel arch span in the western hemisphere and the mile wide gorge it spans.
 A fully accessible ramp provides access to the upper observation deck.

 Publications & Sales